jmrada14/Ground-up/README.md

-# Ground-Up ##an application that takes the politics out of government.
+# Ground-Up: an application that takes the politics out of government.